Illinois State University College of Fine Arts

-The Illinois State University College of Fine Arts (Wonsook Kim College of Fine Arts) offers programs in art, music, theater, dance, and arts technology.
-The name of the college was officially changed to "Wonsook Kim College of Fine Arts" in recognition of a $12 million gift from artist and alum, Wonsook Kim.
+The Illinois State University College of Fine Arts (Wonsook Kim College of Fine Arts) offers programs in art, music, theatre, dance, and arts technology.
+The name of the college was officially changed to "Wonsook Kim College of Fine Arts" in recognition of a $12 million gift from the artist and alumn Wonsook Kim.

-School of Art
+Wonsook Kim School of Art

-The art school at Illinois State University provides a professional education for students desiring careers in the visual arts.
-The baccalaureate program provides students the opportunity to mentor with a faculty sponsor and to produce a professional solo exhibition prior to graduation.
-The master’s program provides visual artists the opportunity to work i toward their development as artists.
+The art school at Illinois State University provides a professional education for students desiring careers in the visual arts.The baccalaureate program provides students the opportunity to mentor with a faculty sponsor and to produce a professional solo exhibition prior to graduation.
+The master’s program provides visual artists the opportunity to work toward their development as artists.

 Accreditation

-The National Association of Schools of Art and Design fully accredits the School of Art.
+The National Association of Schools of Art and Design fully accredits the Wonsook Kim School of Art.